Common Name(s): Monkeypod, Monkey Pod, Raintree

 Allergies/Toxicity: Although severe reactions are quite uncommon, Monkeypod wood dust has been reported as an eye irritant.
 See the articles Wood Allergies and Toxicity and Wood Dust Safety for more information.

-Pricing/Availability: Likely to be in the medium to high range for imported wood.
+Pricing/Availability: Available as lumber, as well as craft wood in smaller sizes.
+Prices are in the mid to high range for imported wood.
 Monkeypod usually trends a little bit cheaper in price than Koa, all other things being equal.
-Figured grain patterns are likely to be much more expensive.
+Boards with figured grain patterns are much more expensive.

 Sustainability: This wood species is not listed in the CITES Appendices or on the IUCN Red List of Threatened Species.